Black Miami is Beautiful

 Spain declared Florida a slave sanctuary in 1693, proof the Underground Railroad went south before it ever went north.
 Bill Baggs Lighthouse stands as a National Underground Railroad Monument, though its hours of operation can be tricky.
 From its vantage point, the lighthouse offers stunning views of Stiltsville and the vibrant reefs of Biscayne National Park.
 Historically, this area served as a crucial escape route for Africans and Native Americans fleeing oppression, seeking refuge in the Bahamas or Cuba to avoid being returned to slavery or forcibly relocated on the Trail of Tears.

 Father Gibson, born in the Bahamas, was a prominent civil rights leader with influential churches in Coconut Grove and Overtown.
+And his wife Thelma Gibson was the first nurse to cross a hospital's color line.

 Exploring Liberty Square: The Changes in Liberty City